Scanboostar/SpecDrum-BIN2POK/README.md

 # SpecDrum-BIN2POK
 Convert a binary SpecDrum Kit to POK file(s)

-In the article "Loading your own samples into the Cheetah SpecDrum" Matt describes how to prepare a kit that can be user with SpecDrum.
+In the article [Loading your own samples into the Cheetah SpecDrum](https://m-harrison.org/loading-your-own-samples-into-the-cheetah-specdrum/) Matt describes how to prepare a kit that can be used with SpecDrum on the ZX Spectrum.

 I wanted to use these new instruments on my Spectrum NEXT but unfortunately the NEXT does not support .TZX tape image files.
 However the NEXT has the ability to load POKEs using the NMI menu (F9 on my PS/2 keyboard).
 The PERL scrips convert th BIN file, the base of the .TZX image, to .POK POKE files.